 Getting A Brazilian Butt Lift Safely

-While BBLs do have a higher complication rate than other procedures, there are thousands of happy patients every year who have excellent results with fat grafting.
-To be one of them, you should know how to look at your upcoming cosmetic procedure.
+While a BBL does have a higher complication rate than other procedures, there are thousands of happy patients every year who have excellent results with fat grafting.
+To be one of them, you should know how to look at your upcoming elective cosmetic procedure.

 First, remember that no BBL is the same as another.
 Everyone’s body is different, and the varying layers of muscle and fat in the buttocks mean what was safe for your neighbor could be dangerous for you.
 That’s why the intricacies of this procedure must be expertly understood by your surgeon.

-That’s why it’s vital to work with a board-certified plastic surgeon who has successfully done many Brazilian butt lifts in the recent past.
+That’s why it’s vital to work with a board-certified plastic surgeon who has successfully done many BBLs in the recent past.
 Your surgeon should know the safe limits of the procedure, know the latest safety standards, and be completely open about what you can expect from the procedure.

 Finding A Board-Certified Plastic Surgeon With Experience in BBL